JavierLuna/flask-boilerplate/README.md

 Furthermore, I find several things very wrong about Django's tree (let me rant a little):

 * **Models must be separated from all views and "serializers"**: Ladies and gentleman, if it follows the MVC pattern, why are they so tied down?
 Let them models breathe!.
-This leads to the development of monolithics web applications which is very bad for scaling.
+This leads to the development of monolithic web applications which is very bad for scaling.
 Even with all your fancy whale-swarm thingies.
 * **Web routes' level of abstraction is too high:** I get you are going for the clean look and separate a bit routes from code, but maybe this slows down the general development or debugging of the app or the beginners learning curve to the project (in addition of the steeper django's learning curve).
-* **The whole tree is so rigid and strict!:** Due to all hidden heavylifting we get ourselves stuck with a default project-tree wich doesn't really give us much freedom to play arround.
-This is good if you like to boost your ego writting programming articles at [Medium](https://medium.com/) about how you did api versioning _right_ in Django, but if this ain't your thing it can be a little frustrating.
+* **The whole tree is so rigid and strict!:** Due to all hidden heavy lifting we get ourselves stuck with a default project-tree which doesn't really give us much freedom to play around.
+This is good if you like to boost your ego writing programming articles at [Medium](https://medium.com/) about how you did api versioning _right_ in Django, but if this ain't your thing it can be a little frustrating.
 The tree that doesn't bend, breaks.
 Be flexible, be like bamboo.

 With this said, please allow me to introduce... my skeleton.